AppStorage/reader/.github/README.md

 > - Go to System Settings > Privacy & Security
 > - Scroll down and locate the prompt for `reader.app`
 > - Click 'open anyway'
+>
+> The app requires network access to fetch book data via the Google Books API and Opeen Library

 ## Compile